AlasdairF/Classifier/README.md

     classifier.Save(`myshiz.classifier`)

 You can also use any of the Classification functions below on your `Trainer` object, if you want to start classifying right away.
-You only need to create a new object if you are loading a classifier from a file.
+You only need to create a new `Classifier` object if you are loading a classifier from a file since the `Trainer` object inherits all of the functions of the `Classifier` object.

 ## Classification